 Do you want your email to be opened, read, and clicked?
-Or do you just want to send email?
+Or do you just want to send an email?

 Just because you have someone’s email address does not mean you should email them.

-Technically, there’s nothing to stop you pushing send.
+Technically, there’s nothing to stop you from pushing send.
 But pause for a moment, and consider if you should send that email.

 It is far easier to make a sale to an engaged prospect than it is to make a sale to a prospect you are dragging with you every step of the way.